hummingbot/hummingbot/documentation/docs/guides/strategy.md

 ```
 The parameters in this file are mapped as key-value pairs.
 Each field uses a [***ConfigVar***](https://github.com/CoinAlpha/hummingbot/blob/18ca19517e2b86d72dbaf50e28f6cd709ca9132c/hummingbot/client/config/config_var.py#L20) method to accept parameters.
 ConfigVar is a variable that you can use to control the trading behavior of the bot.

-The ***key*** parameter identifies the field while the ***prompt*** parameter lets you choose the prompt message.
+The ***key*** parameter identifies the field, while the ***prompt*** parameter lets you choose the prompt message.
 Additionally, you can also supply validators as parameters to ensure only accepted values are entered.

 In the above example, the ***strategy*** field identifies the trading strategy - *NewStrategy*.
 Similarly, we have used the ***connector*** field to prompt for the name of the exchange and the ***market*** field to prompt for the pair of coins that you want to exchange.